Contact Us Today (424) 372-3112

 California Penal Code 12022.7 describes a great bodily injury enhancement which means if you are convicted of a felony crime, you could face additional punishment.

-It should be noted the prosecutor must allege a sentencing enhancement, which typically occurs in a situation where you are accused of inflicting great bodily injury in the commission of a felony crime, or any attempt to commit a felony.
+It should be noted that the prosecutor, the legal representative of the state, must allege a sentencing enhancement.
+This typically occurs in a situation where you are accused of inflicting great bodily injury in the commission of a felony crime or any attempt to commit a felony.
+The prosecutor's role is crucial in determining whether a GBI enhancement is applicable to your case.

 It should also be noted that causing great bodily injury (GBI) on another person is NOT a crime in itself – but a sentencing enhancement.
 If the prosecutor can prove a GBI enhancement, you are facing a consecutive 3 to 6 years in a California state prison – in addition to the sentence for the underlying crime.